impress/impress.js/DOCUMENTATION.md

 # Improve The Docs

-Did you found something that can be improved?
+Did you find something that can be improved?
 Then [create an issue](https://github.com/impress/impress.js/issues/new) so that we can discuss it!